AdityaMundada08/Twitter-Clone--Social-Media-Platform/README.md

 The project comes under the category of Full Stack Developer.

 ## Project Status
 This project is currently in development.
+Some files are added which are completed and tested.

 ##Reflection
 This project is currently under development and is 8 weeks old.
 Project goals include using technologies learned up until this point in my most recent internship (in IBM) and familiarizing myself with documentation for new features.

-###Edit: The files will be uploaded shortly.
+###Edit: The remaining files will be uploaded shortly.